fpassow/fpassow.github.io/README.md

 # Writing

 ## [R Notes for Programmers](https://docs.google.com/document/d/1G2h8k4SuW2E9RkhKtU9p3ehNwLWADwG2YjW7fM46O60/edit?usp=sharing)
-Quick facts about the R programming language, for people who already know other languages.
+Quick facts about the R programming language, summarized for people who already know other languages.
 I started learning R because the Google
 Data Analyst Certification course uses it.
-But all the R courses found were also teaching how to program.
-So I took a day to research the question of "what kind of language is R?", so I could stop wondering about these things while doing the lessons.
+But all the R courses I found were also teaching how to program.
+So I took time out to research the question of "what kind of language is R?", so I could stop wondering about these things while doing the lessons.

 ## [Bootstrap for Engineers](https://fpassow.github.io/bootstrap4engineers.html)